resonatehq/examples-ts/schedules/README.md

 # Resonate TypeScript SDK Schedule feature example

+This example showcases a Resonate Application Node that runs a "flow" function every minute.

-First make sure you have the Resonate Server running locally.
+To run the example, first make sure you have the [Resonate Server running locally](https://docs.resonatehq.io/get-started/server-installation).

-This is optional, though.
+Running the Resonate Server is optional, though, and only required if you want to test crashing the Application Node.

 If you don't want to use the Resonate Server, change the following code in `index.ts` from:

 ```typescript